Lee Seung-gi: 2004–present: As singer

-On March 6, 2012, Seung Gi made his debut in Japan with the release of his first Japanese album Time for Love (also translated as Alone in Love) and a single of the same title.
+On March 6, 2012, Lee made his debut in Japan with the release of his first Japanese album Time for Love (also translated as Alone in Love) and a single of the same title.
 Both the album and single ranked number one on the Oricon Daily Chart.
-To celebrate his success, Lee held a fanmeeting at Tokyo Dome City Hall.
 He held a concert at Nippon Budokan, Tokyo, on June 1, 2012, three months after his debut.
 Back in South Korea the same year, he released an EP titled Forest.
-The title song Return set a record for being number one for six consecutive weeks on Billboard's Korea K-Pop Hot 100.
+The title song "Return" set a record for being number one for six consecutive weeks on Billboard's Korea K-Pop Hot 100.
 On June 10, 2015, he made his music comeback with his sixth album And... after a hiatus of two years and seven months.
 On January 21, 2016, his agency, Hook Entertainment, announced that he would be enlisting for his mandatory military service on February 1.
-As a gift to fans, he also released a new track on January 21 at noon, titled I Am Going to the Military.
-On March 3, 2016, his song Meet Someone Like Me was released.
+As a gift to fans, he also released a new track on January 21 at noon, titled "I Am Going to the Military".
+On March 3, 2016, his song "Meet Someone Like Me" was released.
 The single is the last song he recorded before joining the army, and was produced by Psy.